lukhas27/csv-plot-app/README.md

 # csv-plot-app
-Plot Sensor Data as a group in MultiPlot or the single identifer
+Plot Sensor Data as a group in multiplot or the single identifer in a single plot